girlscript/winter-of-contributing/C_CPP/Fundamentals/Introduction to C/Introduction_To_C_Programming.md

 					};

 ## sizeof()
-sizeof() operator can use to get the exact size of a type or a variable on a particular platform.
+sizeof() operator can be used to get the exact size of a type or a variable on a particular platform.

 				#include<stdio.h>
 				#include<limits.h>